You are here

 5. Report your observations.
 Periodically log into your Nature's Notebook account and transfer your observations from your paper data sheet into the online reporting system.
 Alternatively, you can enter your observations directly using our Android or iPhone smartphone and tablet apps.

-How do your reports compare to our predictions of leafing and flowering from the Spring Indices?
+How do your reports compare to our predictions of leafing from the Spring Indices?

 Your data on cloned and common lilacs help us to understand how well our Spring Index models reflect plant activity on the ground.
 These results will help us to create more accurate predictions of the arrival of spring.